williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 Next, we add some JavaScript code to insert the Okta Sign-In Widget into the `okta-login-container` tag.
 In this short example, this JavaScript is included at the end of the file.
-However, when you use this code on your own website, you will need to run these functions in the parts of your code that are run when the DOM is ready.
+However, when you use this code on your own web site, you will need to run these functions in the parts of your code that are run when the DOM is ready.

-Here is what that JavaScript code is doing: First, the line below initializes the Okta Sign-In Widget object, note that the `baseUrl` value **MUST** be the domain for *your* Okta organization.
+Here is what that JavaScript code is doing: first, the line below initializes the Okta Sign-In Widget object, note that the `baseUrl` value **MUST** be the domain for *your* Okta organization.
+If you don't already have an Okta organization, please read the "Creation an Okta organization" section below.

 For example, if your Okta organization is "`acme.okta.com`" you would replace the string "`example.okta.com`" below with